dtiderko/dotfiles/README.md

 My personal dotfiles for both nixos and normal linux.

 Nixos is configured for the user `dennis`.
-This can be changed in the `nixos/configuration.nix` file.

 ## Requirements